Skip to content

 Running RapiseLauncher from a Build Script

-Normally you schedule tests in SpiraTest using the Planned Date field of the test sets and let the various instances of RapiseLauncher poll SpiraTest for upcoming tests.
-In addition (as described in the SpiraTest User Manual) you can execute a test set on the local machine immediately by clicking the Execute button within SpiraTeam.
+Normally, you schedule tests in SpiraTest using the Planned Date field of the test sets, allowing the various instances of RapiseLauncher to poll SpiraTest for upcoming tests.
+Additionally (as described in the SpiraTest User Manual), you can execute a test set on the local machine immediately by clicking the Execute button within SpiraTeam.

-However there are situations where you want to be able to launch an automated Rapise test script from an external batch file or build script (e.g. as part of a continuous integration environment) and have those tests report their results back into SpiraTest.
-You can achieve this by using the special command-line argument --testset which is passed to RapiseLauncher.
-For more details on this parameter see the next section.
+However, there are situations where you want to launch an automated Rapise test script from an external batch file or build script (e.g., as part of a continuous integration environment) and have those tests report their results back to SpiraTest.
+You can achieve this by using the special command-line argument --testset, which is passed to RapiseLauncher.
+For more details on this parameter, see the next section.

 Command line arguments